Clark C. Johnson

 (Formerly DCL 306) A study of the relationship between law and medicine including medical-legal problems that arise from staff privileges of physicians, rules governing Medicare, HEW regulations and joint problems arising out of the medical management of patients.

 (Formerly DCL 406) This course considers various aspects of the law of suretyship and real property security, including land mortgages, land contracts, right to rents and profits before and after foreclosure sale, redemption, subordination agreements, circuity problems under contradictory systems of priorities pursuant to state and federal law, and security interests in fixtures under Article 9 of the Uniform Commercial Code and the land law.
-This course may be offered for 2 or 3 credits.

 (Formerly DCL 113) This is a survey course of the fundamentals of property law.
 Possessory interests of real and personal property including findings, bailments and adverse possession are discussed and analyzed.
 Topics also include future interests, concurrent ownership, lease holds, transfers of land and land use controls.